 REPRESENTATIVE ALCOHOLIC BEVERAGE LICENSING WORK

 Marie Callenders Pie Shops, Inc. Retained as local California counsel by the parent company of Marie Callender's in connection with various alcoholic beverage licensing compliance and regulatory issues resulting from a corporate reorganization of the companies.
-Represents client in connection with licensing and compliance issues, and currently handling California liquor licensing issues in connection with client's bankruptcy.
+Represented client in connection with licensing and compliance issues, and handled California liquor licensing issues in connection with client's bankruptcy.

-Two international airline carriers.
-Provides representation to two international airline carriers in connection with alcoholic beverage licensing, regulatory and compliance matters, for both their aircraft and their premier membership clubs at California airports.
+Three international airline carriers.
+Provides representation to three international airline carriers in connection with alcoholic beverage licensing, regulatory and compliance matters, for both their aircraft and their premier membership clubs at California airports.
 Representation also includes advice with respect to private warehouses and transport of alcoholic beverages.

-California Small Brewers Association.
+California Craft Brewers Association.
 Represented this trade association comprised of small and craft breweries (including Sierra Nevada, Stone Brewing, Anchor Steam and Firestone Walker) in connection with distributor issues before the California Attorney General.
-Marco regularly attends CCBA functions and represents some of its members individually.
+Prior to the COVID pandemic, Marco regularly attended CCBA functions and continues to represent some of its members individually.

 Tournament Players Golf Club at Valencia Golf Course and Facility.
 Represented the owner of this PGA golf facility in connection with original and subsequent license transfer issues and compliance matters.

 Bottega Louie Restaurants.
-Handles beverage alcohol licensing matters for the owners of the well-known "Bottega Louie" restaurants in Downtown L.A. and West Hollywood.
+Handled beverage alcohol licensing matters for the owners of the well-known "Bottega Louie" restaurants in Downtown L.A. and West Hollywood.

 Abbey/Chapel.
 Represented the owner of two of West Hollywood's hottest nightclubs (the Abbey and the Chapel) regarding liquor licensing matters.

 Mammoth Beers.
-Assisting this craft brewery in connection with California liquor licensing issues as part of a corporate reorganization.
+Assisted this craft brewery in connection with California liquor licensing issues as part of a corporate reorganization.

 Mayacamas Vineyards.
 Represents this award-winning Napa Valley winery on beverage alcohol matters.